Trips to visit grandkids, travel adventures and family celebrations at your paid-for home. That’s the kind of retirement many Americans dream about.

 If you’re a 30-something, consider these wise moves:

 - Watch your housing budget.
 If you’re unable to pay cash for your house, remember to spend no more than 25% of your monthly take-home pay on a 15-year fixed-rate mortgage.
 Don’t make the mistake of becoming house poor, especially at the expense of not being able to save for retirement.

 - Max out your retirement savings options.
 If your employer offers a 401(k) match, contribute up to the match, and then fully fund a Roth IRA.
-Your goal is to save 15% of your household income for retirement.
+Your goal is to save 15% of your gross household income for retirement.

 How to Build Wealth in Your 40s

 If you’re not where you should be with your retirement savings, you’re not alone.
 Many Americans are in the same boat.
-Get on the right path and conduct a serious retirement-readiness audit.
-Here are three ways to get on the right financial path:
+But now it’s time to get serious about your future.